What Is APR and Why Does It Matter?

 How can I lower my APR?

-The best way to lower your annual percentage rate is by paying off all debts on time and in full.
+The best way to lower your APR is by paying off all debts on time and in full.
 That will eventually improve your credit score, which is essential for securing lower APRs.
-Plus, when you pay off your credit cards in full, you don’t need to worry about interest rates anyway.
-(Conversely, missing payments or carrying an ever-growing balance may lead to your card issuer increasing your APR.)
+Plus, when you pay off your credit cards in full each month, you won't be charged interest at all.

-Aside from that, you can call your card issuer to ask for a reduction in APR, especially after raising your credit score.
-Looking for new credit cards with a 0% introductory APR can also be effective.
-As long as you monitor when the introductory rate will end.
+You can also call your card issuer to ask for a reduction in APR, especially after raising your credit score.
+Or look for a credit card with a 0% introductory APR — just make sure you know when the introductory rate will end.

 Erika Photo